cs1302uga/cs1302-ce14/README.md

 1. Write and document a `Driver` class in the `cs1302.ce14` package.
-   The `main` method should demonstrate that your `checkNull` method only accepts references that are either all the same type or all below a specific type in a hierarchy.
+   The `main` method should demonstrate that your `checkNull` method only accepts references that all the same type.
+Since Java allows for subtype assignment to parent variables, also check that you can supply references to obects that are children of the type you specifiy.
 You may make use of the `Shape`, `Ellipse`, and `Circle` classes that are in the same package.

    Try different statements. **If you do this properly, then compile-time errors are expected** when calls to `checkNull`